Lithuania's president wins second term on anti-Russia platform

 Grybauskaite's tough stance will be supported by the Independence liquefied natural gas (LNG) terminal starting imports next year, breaking Lithuania's total dependence on Russian gas.
 She has called the dependence on Russian gas an "existential threat" to the republic.

-Lithuania pays one of the highest prices for natural gas in the European Union, and about 20 percent more than its neighbours, which are similarly dependent on Russia.
+Lithuania pays one of the highest prices for natural gas in the European Union, and about 20 percent more than its neighbors, which are similarly dependent on Russia.

 (Editing by Louise Ireland)